Things to do in Morro Bay this Fall: Butterfly Migrations, Festivals, Breezy Hikes, and More

 Join the Annual Witches/Warlock Paddle

-This tradition has been going on for about 10 years to collect canned goods and cash donations for those in need.
 You’ll need to bring your own equipment and costume, but there are options to rent a board at the venue.
 Keep in mind that there will not be any lifeguards or supervision present.

 If paddling isn’t your cup of tea, grab a chair and a warm cup of coffee, and watch the festivities of the event!